-Mass soil mixing is a fast and cost–effective method for the in–situ improvement of soft soils including clay, peat, and silt.
+Mass soil mixing is a fast and cost–effective, deep soil mixing method for the in–situ improvement of soft soils including clay, peat, and silt by disaggregation of the soil using an excavator mounted rotavating tool.
 The technique can also be utilised when dealing with saturated soils such as running sands.

 In addition to improving an entire block of material, other layout arrangements are also feasible such as construction of wall panels and shallow columns.